ammulashiva/physical_design_using_asic/README.md

 <details>
 	<summary><strong>Various Flop coding styles and optimizations </strong></summary>

- ## Flops and flop Coding Styles
+ ### Flops and flop Coding Styles

-     A flop is a Storage element which can store the data Synchronously or asynchronously, it has a input clock and a set and a reset ,the set and reset can be synchronous or asynchronus . for example if there is a large combinational circuit between two registers then it may lead to setup violation so in order to solve the problem we need to use a flop in between the combinational circuit so that the delay gets divided and setup violation doesnt happen. below are the various flops with different configurations:
+**A** flop is a Storage element which can store the data Synchronously or asynchronously, it has a input clock and a set and a reset ,the set and reset can be synchronous or asynchronus . for example if there is a large combinational circuit between two registers then it may lead to setup violation so in order to solve the problem we need to use a flop in between the combinational circuit so that the delay gets divided and setup violation doesnt happen.
+     below are the various flops with different configurations:

-     code for asynchronous set d flop :
+     **Code** for asynchronous set d flop :

 ```bash
      module dff_async_set ( input clk ,  input async_set , input d , output reg q );